lpinzari/sql-psql-udy/00_psql_setup/16_populate_uniy_tables.md

 # Adding Records Using SELECT

 SQL allows a second style of `INSERT` that allows to **insert the result of a query (which might be no rows, one row, or many rows)**.
-The genral form of this style is:
+The general form of this style is:

 ```console
 INSERT INTO <table>